JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Makes the specified subrange the active subrange of this range.

 ```
-FUNCTION CTextRange2.SetActiveSubrange (BYVAL cpAnchor AS LONG, BYVAL cpActive AS LONG) AS HRESULT
+FUNCTION SetActiveSubrange (BYVAL cpAnchor AS LONG, BYVAL cpActive AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->SetActiveSubrange(m_pTextRange2, cpAnchor, cpActive))
    RETURN m_Result
 END FUNCTION